MichaelFirstAC/A-WITCH-S-HELL/README.md

 # Important Notes
 All images and sounds are credited to their respective creators.

-# Important Note
-+ I do not own any of the sound or image files containing in this project.

 # Files
 - Main-menu Music: Bad Apple (Project Touhou)
 - Background Music: It's going down now (Persona 3 Reload)